 Parents have special controls and privacy settings to help manage their children's Stadia experience, including which games they can play and who they can play with.
-You can use the Stadia family dashboard on the web to manage these settings, as well as your Family Link app on your mobile device.
+Parents also need to set up a family payment method so their children can send them requests to make purchases in the Stadia store.
+To manage these settings, go to the Stadia family dashboard or the Family Link app on your Android device.

 - A computer with access to the internet from a Chrome browser

 - Optional: The Stadia invite code you or your child received from a friend's invitation or from a Stadia purchase.
 Learn more about code redemption.

 During setup, you and the child will need to perform some setup steps together:

 - Child: Request to sign up for a new Stadia account on stadia.com.

 - Parent: Open the email "Your child wants to join Stadia", then select Get started.